MCE Resources

 The length, routing, bends, and heat exposure of capillary tubing all affect performance.
 Even installations that appear identical can include small variations that lead to different measurement results.

-For operators and maintenance teams, these issues don’t always look like capillary problems.
-Instead, they show up as symptoms, such as:
+For operators and maintenance teams, these issues do not always look like capillary problems.
+Instead, they show up as symptoms such as:

 As these inconsistencies accumulate, control loops become increasingly difficult to tune.
 Yield and quality suffer, and maintenance teams spend more time validating instruments than supporting operations.

-Compared to traditional capillary systems, digital diaphragm seal systems are better because they are more accurate, faster, and easier to maintain.
+Compared to traditional capillary systems, digital diaphragm seal systems are more accurate, faster, and easier to maintain.

-Rather than relying on a mechanical transfer of pressure through a fluid-filled tube, digital diaphragm seals digitize the process signal at the diaphragm itself and transmit data electronically.
-This offers:
+Rather than relying on mechanical transfer of pressure through a fluid-filled tube, digital diaphragm seals digitize the process signal at the diaphragm itself and transmit data electronically.
+This offers several advantages.

 Digital systems are not affected by temperature changes like capillary fluid is.
 This means more reliable pressure readings.

-There is no long capillary tube filled with fluid, so the measurement responds instantly and more reliably to pressure changes.
+There is no long capillary tube filled with fluid, so the measurement responds more quickly and reliably to pressure changes.

 Traditional capillaries can leak, kink, or degrade over time.
 Digital diaphragm seals have fewer mechanical parts, reducing failure and downtime.